astudentinearth/todo-server/README.md

 PG_PORT = "5432" # port for database connection
 DATABASE_URL = "postgresql://user:password@localhost:5432/todoapp?schema=public" # database URL for prisma
 ```
 Make sure to protect your secrets well 😼
+### Running with Docker
+- Change `PG_HOST` to `db` and change your connection string to match that.
+- Run `docker compose up`

+You should be good to go

 ### Database configuration
 You need to set up a Postgres database for this application.
 You can use the sql files included here to quickly set the database up.